Precy loves to write about many topics. She has been using FB Marketplace to sell her items, and the ease of it surprised her.

 Grown as a creeping vine or with a trellis, squash, known locally as kalabasa, is another common vegetable here in the Philippines.
 In addition to the fruit, the flowers and shoots are also edible.
 The young leaves are cooked in the Ilocano dishes pakbet (pinakbet) and dinengdeng.
 They can also be sauteed with meat or shredded smoked fish, or with coconut milk (guinataan) along with other vegetables such as long beans, eggplants, and moringa leaves.

 Scientific name: Psophocarpus tetragonolobus

-A tropical legume plant, all parts of the winged bean are edible, including the flowers.
+Sigarilyas is a tropical legume plant; all parts of the winged bean are edible, including the flowers.
 It is the pods, however, that are typically seen in the markets.

 Also known as goa beans, winged beans are known as sigarilyas in the Philippines.
 Mature winged beans are tough to chew, so it is recommended to harvest pods when they are no longer than six inches.

 Sigarilyas can be pickled or stir-fried.
 They are tasty when cooked with other vegetables for sinigang, and they can also be cooked with coconut milk and shredded smoked fish.